mbonikevin/Online-Bus-Ticket-Booking-System/README.md

 ### Passenger view

+Can:

-Shows a simple list of tickets that the agency created. and a passenger can edi their username and view their purchased tickets
+* See list of tickets that the agency created
+* Edit their username
+* See purchased tickets and reserved seats
+* Download ticket and pdf or send it to email

 ### Agency view